 H-2B visa USA jobs are designed for specific industries where demand is high and indicates a need for additional temporary workers.
 Your services are considered temporary where it is performed on a;

-Seasonal need– The industry or field in which employer is in have traditional seasonal cycles, which equally means labor shortages.
+- Seasonal need – The industry or field in which the employer is in has traditional seasonal cycles, which equally means labor shortages.